Before You Apply

 The Social Security Administration (SSA) has recently created an Internet service that allows you to customize your estimates of future Social Security benefits.
 You can find three benefit calculators at the agency’s website at Choose A Benefit Calculator.

 The Quick Calculator is a rough estimate calculator that requires you to put in only your age and your earnings for the current year.
 The calculator then produces a rough estimate of what your Social Security benefits would be if your income stayed the same from now until you retired and became eligible for benefits.
+However, after you have worked and contributed at least thirty-five (35) years into the Social Securty system, your benefit amount may also change if you continue to work and contribute to the Social Security sytem depending on your previous payments to the system and future earnings.

 The Online Calculator requires you to put in your date of birth and complete year-by-year earnings history up to the present.
 It provides a more detailed estimate provided by the Quick calculator.
 In order to make the best estimates, you need to put in the amount you earned each year that you have worked and paid into Social Security.
 The SSA has this information in its databases but in order to protect your privacy has decided not to link the calculators to its database.